Sunday, January 26, 2020

 Victims of domestic violence often leave the home and take the children with them.
 California Penal Code §278.7 requires that a victim of domestic violence who leaves with the children notify the District Attorney's office, within 10 days of leaving home, of the whereabouts of the children, including name, current address, telephone number and reasons for taking the child.
 This law also requires that an action for court ordered custody must be filed within 30 days of leaving the alleged abusive parent.
 Failure to do so may result in the victim parent being charged with child concealment.

-You may obtain a form for reporting this information from our office at the address listed below or online (PDF)
+You may obtain a form for reporting this information:

 District Attorney's Office